Dankof04/ESP8266-guide/README.md

 - **RX** (ESP8266) -----------------------------> **TX** (Pin 15 - Flipper Zero)

 With this wiring you should be able to use the ESP8266 with your Flipper Zero

+# SOLDERING
+I've soldered my board using the [Official Prototyping Boards](https://shop.flipperzero.one/collections/flipper-zero-accessories/products/proto-boards).

+There you have some photos of my prototype:

+# HOW TO USE WIFI SCANNER